St. Helena Track and Field: Searl runs well at Winter Championships, McClain hauls in another accolade

 Still, Searl considered his final go-around in winter track to be an overall success.
 He’s been competing in the lesser known track season since his freshman year, but this was the first time he’s competed at the Winter Championships.

-“Considering I have lifted absolutely nothing this year because of injury and to save my back, and last year I was lifting a lot and I ran faster this year than I did last year, I think that’s a good sign for when I start to lift.
+“Considering I have lifted absolutely nothing this year because of injury and to save my back, and last year I was lifting a lot and I ran faster this year than I did last year, I think that’s a good sign for when I start to lift,” he said.

 “I think I’m going to have a pretty amazing season.”